department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/research/conversation-guide.md

 **Task goal: Make sure the participant can easily UPDATE their mailing address.**

--   Now I'm going to ask you to imagine that you're looking at your address and your zip code is incorrect like the alert says.
+-   Now I'm going to ask you to imagine that you're reviewing your address and your zip code is incorrect like the alert says.
 Could you walk me through how you would update that?
 	-   _If needed, ask:_
 		-   I saw you hesitated at [action], why was that?
-		-   What information are you looking for?
+		-   What information are you searching for?
 		-   Why did you decide to take that route?
 -   Was there anything confusing about that process?